y10k/rims/README.md

   <dd>This parameter describes a special user to deliver mail to any
   user.
 Password definition of this special user is same to a normal user.</dd>

+  <dt>process_privilege_user</dt>
+  <dd>This parameter describes a privilege user name or ID for server
+  process.
+When server process starts on root user, setuid(2) is called and server process privilege user is changed from root user to this parameter user.
+Default is 65534 (typical user ID of nobody) and should be changed.</dd>

+  <dt>process_privilege_group</dt>
+  <dd>This parameter describes a privilege group name or ID for server
+  process.
+When server process starts on root user, setgid(2) is called and server process privilege group is changed from root group to this parameter group.
+Default is 65534 (typical group ID of nogroup) and should be changed.</dd>
 </dl>

 ## Mailbox Data